IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > States parties are obliged to monitor **effectively** the implementation of measures to comply with article 2, paragraph 2, of the Covenant.
 Monitoring should assess both the steps taken and the results achieved in the elimination of discrimination.
 National strategies, policies and plans should use appropriate indicators and benchmarks, disaggregated on the basis of the prohibited grounds of discrimination[^109]

-Achieving equal enjoyment of rights between women and men requires thoroughly understanding women's and men's experiences of discrimination and inequality.
-Discrimination and inequality is not static, new forms can arise, so States need to continually monitor women's and men's human rights.[^110]

 > ...
 Failure to **adopt, implement and monitor effects of laws, policies and programmes** to eliminate de jure  and de facto discrimination with respect to each of the rights enumerated in articles 6 to 15 of the Covenant constitutes a violation of those rights.[^111]